brave-experiments/frodo-pir/README.md

 ### Using Docker

 Build Docker image:

 ```
 docker build -t frodo-pir .
 ```

 Build and run tests:

 ```
 docker run --rm frodo-pir
 ```

 Run Docker image interactively (from here, you can run any of the `make` commands below):

 ```
 docker run --rm -it --entrypoint /bin/bash frodo-pir
 ```

 ### Native

-To install the latest version of Rust, use the following command:
+To install the latest version of Rust, use the following command (you can also check how to install on the [Rust documentation](https://www.rust-lang.org/tools/install)):

 ```
   curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```